 Notes and links

-The Slitheen’s relatives the Blathereen appear in The Gift, the final story of Season 3.
+The Slitheen’s relatives the Blathereen appear in The Gift, the final story of Season 3 of The Sarah Jane Adventures.
 They’ve been painted red, and are voiced by Miriam Margolyes and Simon Callow, delightfully.

 Nathan claims that the CGI Slitheen never appear again, and that’s not quite right.
 One is used in Boom Town, to create the effect of Blon shedding her Margaret costume.
 But, in any case, they never get to go for a run again.
 (And I’m not rewatching Revenge of the Slitheen or The Lost Boy to find out if that’s true.)